 Furthermore, although these areal density uncertainties are large compared to commercially-sourced foils for other materials, it is important to note that pure arsenic targets, and particularly arsenic thin foils, have not been widely used to measure nuclear reaction data in the past.
 Most existing arsenic reaction data are from neutron-induced investigations and therefore have markedly different target requirements and measurement techniques.
 Very few charged-particle, and in turn stacked-target, pure arsenic foil measurements exist, meaning that the contribution from this work is valuable for extending knowledge in this context \cite{Mushtaq1988:ProtonsAs,Qaim1988:73SeIsomer}.

-In this manner, paths forward from this work may include independent more detailed electroplating studies.
+In this manner, paths forward from this work may include further more detailed electroplating studies.
 These studies exist outside of the applied nuclear data realm but would generate an improved description of underlying arsenic electrochemistry kinetics and consequences, likely deducing optimal cell assemblies and plating parameters, and perhaps leading to an arsenic target fabrication standardization.
 A fundamental study of this type has been performed by \citet{Wang2017:EutecticTargetFab}, where in-depth voltammetric work was used to explore arsenic electroplating charge-transfer kinetics, chronoamperometry was used to detail aspects of deposition nucleation and growth, and microstructure analysis was performed under different conditions.
 However, this study held a research focus within the semiconductor industry and was performed for a plating solution meeting associated needs.